 Obesity is a grave threat to healthy living and becomes more and more troublesome as it becomes widespread.
-People who have body mass index more than 40 kilograms per meter square are labeled as morbidly obese.
+People who have a body mass index (BMI) of more than 40 kilograms per meter square are labeled as morbidly obese.
 They are particularly at greater risk of serious diseases including diabetes, heart attack, hypertension, obstructive sleep apnea, cancer of different organs, and many other life-threatening conditions.

 Losing weight is the only primary prevention against these lethal diseases.
 Otherwise, obesity will cut life short by 9-11 years, and the patient will die due to complications of obesity.

 Bariatric Surgery Hospital and Facility Checklist

-There is no doubt about the effectiveness of weight loss surgery but a patient who decides to undergo any of the weight loss procedures still needs a little work up in selecting a suitable facility for such a significant surgery.
+There is no doubt about the effectiveness of weight loss surgery but a patient who decides to undergo any of the weight loss procedures still needs a little workup in selecting a suitable outfit for such a significant surgery.
 Below are ten essential components that are of paramount importance to make a facility safe.

 1. Helping 24/7 Staff to Care for the Patient at Every Moment

 Bariatric surgery is a serious surgery, and patients may get depressed; for emotional and physical support supporting staff along with a psychiatrist who allays the anxiety of the patient is a must.

 2. Experienced Nutritionist

 Patients undergoing bariatric surgery need dietary advice before and after surgery to get the full benefit of weight loss surgery.
 This advice can only be provided by an experienced nutritionist.
 Before surgery, a pre-op diet is essential to shrink the liver and makes the surgery less risky for both the surgeon and patient.
-To ensure long-term success, a post-op diet can be detrimental in your weight loss by enforcing healthy dietary habits.
+To ensure long-term success, a post-op diet can be detrimental to your weight loss by enforcing healthy dietary habits.

 3. Pre-Operative Assessment: Bloodwork and Tests